lucylow/coral-rush/README.md

 **Built with ❤️ for the Internet of Agents Hackathon @ Solana Skyline**

-*Ready to revolutionize payments?
+*Ready to revolutionize payments with Coral Protocol?
 Let's build the future together!* 🚀